-"Ethical" remains a hard-to-define concept, and will depend in part on your own definition of the term.
-With that in mind, here are some options that can help you narrow down your search.
+If a focus on ethical practices is important to you, here are some options that can help you narrow down your search.

 The big banks are ultimately owned by their shareholders, not their customers, but there are many Australian banks that are customer-owned.
 These institutions are generally credit unions, mutuals and building societies.

 Because they're answerable to their customers and not to shareholders, these banks often provide better customer service.
 They also tend to give more of their profits to charitable causes and are less likely to invest in the fossil fuel industry.

 Examples of customer-owned banks with strong ethical commitments include:

 - Bank Australia.
 This customer-owned bank has a strong focus on responsible lending.
 Bank Australia also refuses to lend to the fossil fuel industry.